Chiazor-Daniel/ExamWise/README.md

 ### API Endpoints

-Once deployed (e.g., to Vercel), your API will be available at a base URL like `https://your-examwise-app.vercel.app`.
+Once deployed, your API will be available at your Vercel URL: `https://class-fi.vercel.app`.

 ---